Christian Pulisic: 2016–2020: Senior debut and breaking USMNT records

+2021–present: CONCACAF triumphs and World Cup debut

 On June 6, 2021, Pulisic captained the United States national team to a 3–2 victory in the first-ever CONCACAF Nations League final against Mexico, scoring the winning goal by converting a penalty in the 114th minute.

 On March 27, 2022, Pulisic scored his first international hat-trick for the U.S. men's national team during their win over Panama in the 2022 FIFA World Cup qualification.
 His first two goals from the hat trick came from penalty kicks.

 At the 2022 FIFA World Cup, Pulisic assisted Tim Weah for the team's opening group stage goal against Wales.
-He received his first FIFA World Cup Man of the Match award for his offensive pressure during the 0-0 draw against England.
+He received his first FIFA World Cup Man of the Match award for his offensive pressure during the 0–0 draw against England.
 In the following game Pulisic earned his second Man of the Match award after scoring the winner in the United States' 1–0 win over Iran in their last group stage game, sending his team to the knockouts.
 In the Round of 16, he assisted Haji Wright's goal against the Netherlands as the United States was defeated 3–1.
+Pulisic, along with three other players, received the third most Man of the Match awards in the tournament with two, after Kylian Mbappé's three and Lionel Messi's four.

+During the 2023 CONCACAF Nations League Finals, Pulisic scored a brace against Mexico in the semi-finals and was awarded Man of the Match.
+The United States defeated Canada 2–0 in the final, leading to him achieving his second Nations League trophy in a row.
+He was awarded Player of the Tournament for the 2022–23 competition.
+In the following year's 2024 CONCACAF Nations League Finals, Pulisic captained the U.S. in the 2–0 victory against Mexico in the final to secure his third Nations League trophy in a row.

+Competing in the 2024 Copa América, he recorded a goal and assist in the opening 2–0 group stage win over Bolivia in Group C and was awarded Man of the Match.
+On November 18, he became the fastest USMNT player to record 50 goal contributions after a goal against Jamaica in the CONCACAF Nations League.